Morbidity and Mortality Weekly Report: Political pressure during the Trump administrations

-In July 2025 MedPage Today reported inaccurately that all scientific articles in the journal were required to obtain clearance from HHS Secretary Robert F. Kennedy Jr. prior to publication.
+In July 2025 MedPage Today reported that all scientific articles in the journal were required to obtain clearance from HHS Secretary Robert F. Kennedy Jr. prior to publication, although HHS disputed the claim.

-MMWR stopped publishing October 1, 2025 at the start of the US federal government shutdown, and on October 10 MMWR staff were laid off with other CDC workers.
-The layoffs were reversed the following day.
+MMWR stopped publishing October 1, 2025 at the start of the US federal government shutdown, and on October 10 MMWR staff were laid off.
+The firings were part of mass layoffs in 2025 ordered by Trump administration, which had stated its intent to lay off federal workers in "Democrat" programs, but were reversed the next day.
 MMWR resumed publication November 20, 2025, the week following funding and reopening of the US government.
+MMWR also missed its February 5, 2026 publishing date because of the January 31 - February 3 lapse in appropriations.